xot/ElectraOne/README-ADDING-PRESETS.md

 If you now load the device again and select it, the preset you created should appear on the E1.
 (If the preset is preloaded - which is typically the case for predefined presets - set ```USE_PRELOAD_FEATURE=False``` to override their use; once you are happy with the design you can preload it too, see [below](#preloaded-presets).)

-*When editing the preset in the webeditor, make sure not to change any of the device and CC assignments of the controls; these need to stay the same in  order to correspond to the definitions in the CC map*
+*When editing the preset in the webeditor, make sure not to change any of the device and CC assignments of the controls; these need to stay the same in  order to correspond to the definitions in the CC map.
+Sometimes the [control-id](https://docs.electra.one/developers/presetformat.html#id-4) is relevant and should not change.
+In that case, use cut and paste to move controls around without changing their control-id.*

 Apart from that, anything goes.
 This means you can freely change controller names, specify value ranges and assign special formatter functions.
 Also, you can remove controls that you hardly ever use and that would otherwise clutter the interface.